Discover Cardiff with megabus

 Visiting Doctor Who locations is a must for any Whovians visiting Cardiff.
 And there's a number of tours available giving you access to where many scenes have taken place over the years.
 Try the Doctor Who Cardiff Walking Tour to get started.

 3. Watch a match at the Millennium Stadium

 The Principality Stadium, is right in the heart of the city and hosts international rugby and football matches as well as headline music concerts.
 Time your visit right and you can be cheering your favourite team or singer from the sidelines.
 And if not, you can still book a tour of this impressive venue.

 Cardiff: getting around

-Book Cardiff bus travel with megabus and you get things like free WiFi onboard and a 20kg luggage allowance included.
-You can find out more on our onboard services page, which covers buses to Cardiff and the rest of the UK.
+Book Cardiff bus travel with megabus and you usually get things like free WiFi* onboard and a 20kg luggage allowance included.
+You can find out more on our on board facilities page, which covers buses to Cardiff and the rest of the UK.

 But once you arrive in the city centre, how do you get around?
 The good news is, Cardiff is really compact, so you can walk to most places.
 And if not there’s a really good bus service to get you to further-out parts of the city.
 If you’re heading to Cardiff Bay you’ll want the Number 6, also known as The Baycar.

 The bulk of Cardiff’s city centre nightlife scene fits into four main zones.
 The West End has a list of bars and pubs longer than your arm, and the East End is home to a string of nightclubs.
 The Castle Quarter has more of an alternative vibe and some great independent bars.
 And Cardiff Bay is the place to head to if you want your drinks served with a side order of sea views.